-U.S. Fish and Wildlife Services may also regulate Columbiformes imports.
+The U.S. Fish and Wildlife Service may also regulate Columbiformes imports.

-The U.S. Fish and Wildlife Service (USFWS) regulates imports of birds protected by the Convention on International Trade in Endangered Species (CITES) and the Wild Bird Conservation Act of 1992 (WBCA).
+The U.S. Fish and Wildlife Service regulates imports of birds protected by the Convention on International Trade in Endangered Species and the Wild Bird Conservation Act of 1992.
 These regulations are part of an international conservation effort to protect some species of wild birds subject to international trade.

-Visit the USFWS website for information on applying for a permit, if applicable.
-If you have questions, contact the USFWS at (800) 358-2104.
-Outside the United States, call +1(703) 358-2104.
+Visit U.S. Fish and Wildlife Service ePermits for information on applying for a permit, if applicable.
+If you have questions, contact the U.S. Fish and Wildlife Service at 800-358-2104.
+Outside the United States, call +1 703-358-2104.

 The U.S. Department of Agriculture (USDA) defines Columbiformes (pigeons and doves) as poultry.
-However, unlike other poultry, Columbiformes may be imported from or transit through countries or zones affected with Highly Pathogenic Avian Influenza (HPAI).
+However, unlike other poultry, Columbiformes may be imported from or transit through countries or zones affected with highly pathogenic avian influenza (HPAI).
 Columbiformes are not considered pets and do not import under the same requirements as pets.